awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-launch-sample-cluster.md

    In some cases, you might create your cluster with the **Load sample data** option and want to turn on enhanced Amazon VPC routing\.
 If so, the cluster in your virtual private cloud \(VPC\) requires access to the Amazon S3 endpoint for data to be loaded\.

    To make the cluster publicly accessible, you can do one of two things\.
 You can configure a network address translation \(NAT\) address in your VPC for the cluster to access the internet\.
 Or you can configure an Amazon S3 VPC endpoint in your VPC\.
-For more information about enhanced Amazon VPC routing, see [Enabling enhanced Amazon VPC routing](https://docs.aws.amazon.com/redshift/latest/mgmt/enhanced-vpc-enabling-cluster.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about enhanced Amazon VPC routing, see [Enabling enhanced Amazon VPC routing](https://docs.aws.amazon.com/redshift/latest/mgmt/enhanced-vpc-enabling-cluster.html) in the *Amazon Redshift Management Guide*\.

 1. Choose **Create cluster**\.